melalex/arduino-telegram-debt-collector/README.md

 * Works in private Telegram chats only.
 * Inline keyboard for quick interaction.
 * Debts are tied to a unique user ID (no manual debtor selection).
-* Supports positive and negative values:
-    * Positive ➝ Add new debt.
-    * Negative ➝ Mark debt as paid.

 ## Requirements